 If this doesn’t work and your cat is resisting, tip the carrier up on its end with the door open.
 Pick up your cat as you do normally, and while supporting their chest with one hand, gently guide their hips down into the carrier.
 Lower the rest of their body down, then close the door and latch it.

-Lower the carrier to the floor slowly to allow the cat to get their feet under them so he doesn’t end up on their back or side.
+Lower the carrier to the floor slowly to allow the cat to get their feet under them so they don’t end up on their back or side.

 Some carriers have top openings too, but these usually require practice or a second pair of hands.